Definition of Working Capital Ratio

 - As the current assets include Cash receivables, companies can set their contract terms as minimum as they can, so once the work is delivered, the payment will flow in within a short period of time and help grow current assets.

-- Even if the Working Capital Ratio for any firm is above, it doesn’t mean they are doing a great job and achieve a big milestone.
+- Even if the Working Capital Ratio for any firm is above, it doesn’t mean they are doing a great job and achieving a big milestone.
 It also means the company is not utilizing its assets to maximize revenue.

 Conclusion